Heirloom Grown

 black heirloom tomato from a seed company

-Heirloom varieties were grown before the conventional pesticides and fertilizers were invented, so they can grow better in an organic garden.
+Heirloom varieties were grown before the conventional pesticides and fertilizers were invented, so they grow better in an organic garden.
 You can learn more about heirloom seeds here.

 By buying open pollinated seeds you also save money if you start saving your own seeds.
 Saving tomato seeds, zinnia seeds, and other seeds is a great idea.
 You can visit this page to learn more about seed saving.